dminischetti/dminischetti.github.io/content/gallery.md

 ---

 ![Money to buy, no time to play. #fendercd60 #acousticguitar](201705/18646653_455828454809290_34159975144095744_n_17870014741099378.jpg)
-*Money to buy, no time to play. #fendercd60 #acousticguitar*
+*Money to buy, no time to play.*

 ---

-![Sunday’s timballo di scrippelle](201704/18160257_1325434547577282_1401167667968081920_n_17855533732155915.jpg) *Sunday’s timballo di scrippelle*
+![Sunday’s timballo di scrippelle](201704/18160257_1325434547577282_1401167667968081920_n_17855533732155915.jpg) *Fresh out of the oven, just like my questionable life decisions.*

 ---

 ![When reading this sign you lick your lips thinking about Rye, Red Vermouth and Bitters, you’re getting sick in your head.
 And maybe also your liver.](201704/18161625_1861959660727135_8263656689710923776_n_17879244118060984.jpg)
-*When reading this sign you lick your lips thinking about Rye, Red Vermouth and Bitters, you’re getting sick in your head.
-And maybe also your liver.*
+*Manhattan: Where dreams are made… and rent makes them cry.*

 ---